simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 <a name="automated-postings"></a>
+<a name="auto-postings"></a>

-## Transaction Modifiers
+## Transaction modifiers

 Transaction modifier rules describe changes that should be applied automatically to certain transactions.
-Currently, this means adding extra postings (also known as "automated postings").
-Transaction modifiers are enabled by the `--auto` flag.
+They can be enabled by using the `--auto` flag.
+Currently, just one kind of change is possible: adding extra postings.
+These rule-generated postings are known as "automated postings" or "auto postings".

 A transaction modifier rule looks quite like a normal transaction, except the first line is an equals sign followed by a [query](manual.html#queries) that matches certain postings